james201010/ad-financial-docker-compose/README.md

 Use the steps below to deploy AD-Fiancial as a self-contained docker-compose application.

 This application needs 8GB Memory and 70GB-80GB of Disk to run properly.
+If you are using an AWS Cloud9 instance then it is assumed that you already have the following on the VM you will run the application on:

+- Java 1.8 or above
+- Docker-Compose (compatible with version 1.27.2)
+- At least 8GB free Memory
+- At least 70GB free disk space

+If you are using a clean Cloud9 instance (t3.large) then you can set the variables **appd_workshop_install_prereqs=true** and **appd_workshop_resize_disk=true** and the setup utility will take care of those prerequisites.

 ### Set Setup Variables First